nnao45/pexpo/README.md

 pexpo has tui engine is [termbox-go](https://github.com/nsf/termbox-go), sending ICMP engine is [go-fastping](https://github.com/tatsushid/go-fastping).
 So, pexpo's code is NATIVE [The Go Programming Language](http://golang.org) application.
 This is inspired the [pinger](https://github.com/hirose31/pinger), [Exping](http://www.woodybells.com/exping.html).
-And, This app use with root(sudo) privilege, Because, using　icmp socket.
+And, This app use with root(sudo) privilege.
+Because using socket of icmp.

 ***Current pexpo's version: 1.30***
 (scroling host-list!)